icgc-argo/argo-docs/docs/data-access/data-download.md

 If using the Docker distribution, Java is bundled and does not need to be installed.

-By default the Score Client is configured to use a maximum of 8G of RAM.
+By default the score-client is configured to use a maximum of 8G of RAM.
 Most of time this is more than sufficient for fast downloads.

 ### Distributions